at the dawn of a stroll, I’m meeting you...

 Jewish Museum and Tolerance Center

-"Without the right to be forgotten.
-To the 80th anniversary of the Great Victory"
+"Without the Right to Forget.
+On the 80th Anniversary of the Great Victory"

-Rosarkhiv, together with the Ministry of Culture, the Ministry of Defense, the FSB, the Russian Foreign Ministry, and the Russian Historical Society, with the participation of archival institutions and museums, present an exhibition of archival documents and artifacts showing the most important events of the Great Patriotic War and the crimes of the Nazis and their accomplices.
+The museum presents an exhibition of archival documents and artifacts that show the most important events of the Great Patriotic War and the crimes committed by the Nazis and their accomplices.

 Exhibition complex of the Historical Museum